Learn the best backpacking tips for photographers with this equipment list, packing guide & video tutorial, from a pro.

 Trial and error is the only way to figure out what works best for you.

 There is a fairly steep learning curve when you’re first getting into backpacking and backcountry exploration.
-After your first 5-10 trips you’ll start to feel much more confident and also narrow your backpack weight down to only the essentials you use.
+After your first 5-10 trips you’ll start to feel much more confident and continue to narrow your backpack weight down to only the essentials you use.

 Enjoy & Have fun!